-4. Students enrolled on the Theology, Ministry and Mission programmes will be students of the TEI.
-They will be registered for an award of the University but will not become members of the University.

-5. The TEI is responsible for informing the University of all students who are registered for a Common Awards validated programme of study no later than 1st December in each academic year.

-6. All validated programmes are delivered and assessed in English.
-Students whose first language is not English shall be required to present satisfactory evidence of their achievement in an approved English Language proficiency test.

-7. Part-time students registered on the Graduate Certificate in Theology, Ministry and Mission programme will be required to study across up to two years and may take modules of not less than 20 credits and not more than 60 credits in each year of study.
+- 5. Students enrolled on the Theology, Ministry and Mission programmes will be students of the TEI.
+They will be registered for an award of the University but will not become members of the University. - 6.
+The TEI is responsible for informing the University of all students who are registered for a Common Awards validated programme of study and by the date specified by the University. - 7.
+All validated programmes are delivered and assessed in English.
+Students whose first language is not English shall be required to present satisfactory evidence of their achievement in an approved English Language proficiency test. - 8.
+Part-time students registered on the Graduate Certificate in Theology, Ministry and Mission programme will be required to study across up to two years and may take modules of not less than 20 credits and not more than 60 credits in each year of study.

-8. Part-time students registered on the Graduate Diploma in Theology, Ministry and Mission programme will be required to study across no fewer than two years and not more than three years and may take modules to the value of not less than 40 credits and not more than 90 credits in each year of study.
+9. Part-time students registered on the Graduate Diploma in Theology, Ministry and Mission programme will be required to study across no fewer than two years and not more than three years and may take modules to the value of not less than 40 credits and not more than 90 credits in each year of study.

-9. Students registered for the validated Theology, Ministry and Mission programmes are not subject to the University's residence requirements but shall be subject to any residence requirements of the TEI, as specified in the relevant programme regulations.
+10. Students registered for the validated Theology, Ministry and Mission programmes are not subject to the University's residence requirements but shall be subject to any residence requirements of the TEI.